openzipkin/brave/spring-beans/README.md

 * RpcTracingFactoryBean - for RPC tagging and sampling policy
 * HttpTracingFactoryBean - for HTTP tagging and sampling policy
 * MessagingTracingFactoryBean - for messaging tagging and sampling policy
+* CurrentTraceContextFactoryBean - to integrate decorators such as correlation.
+* BaggageFieldFactoryBean - for setting up additional propagation fields, like "customer-id"
+* BaggagePropagationFactoryBean - for propagating baggage fields in process and over headers
-* CurrentTraceContextFactoryBean - for scope decorations such as MDC (logging) field correlation
+* CorrelationScopeDecoratorFactoryBean -  for scope decorations such as MDC (logging) field correlation
-* ExtraFieldPropagationFactoryBean - for propagating extra fields over headers, like "customer-id"

 Here are some example beans using the factories in this module:
 ```xml